 The key to a good marine electrical system is the battery (the batteries are dealer-installed items).
+US Marine makes the following recommendation on battery rating:

-A battery with a minimum of 500 cold cranking amps is recommended.
+Stern Drive Models - 500 cold cranking amps minimum

 The condition of the battery can be read on the voltmeter when the ignition switch is in the ON position.